-- 1. Each Annual Conference shall have the charge of all missions within its bounds.
-It shall have power to employ missionaries to labor within its bounds, who, with the concurrence of the president, shall be authorized to establish new societies, where the interests of the cause of God require. - 2.
-Each class-leader shall appoint a missionary collector for his class, who shall collect at least a cent a week from each member of the class who is willing to contribute the same; and from any persons not members of our Church, who are willing to contribute to our missionary fund. - 3.
-A public missionary collection shall also be taken up at each appointment on every circuit. - 4.
-All money collected for general missionary purposes shall be forwarded to the General Missionary Board, and applied according to its direction.
+7. Each Class-Leader shall appoint a missionary collector for his class, who shall collect at least a cent a week from each member of the class who is willing to contribute the same; and from any person not members of our Church, who are willing to contribute to our missionary fund.
+The money so collected shall be appropriated to the General Missionary work.